dakhama-mehdi/B-B-ISO/README.md

 2-Burn your ISO on you USB Drive or External Hard Drive - and boot on UEFI OR MBR

-Why to use :
+# Why to use :

-B&B-ISO, is one of few tool that keep you to burn your iso on USB and also external hard drive you d'ont need to disable SecureBoot all signed driver by Microsoft was integrated.
+github re

 # Download